Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data

-In the final patient cohort, there are 214,381 patients, among which there are 1107 cases, i.e., patients who had suicide attempt record during the study period.
-As a proof of concept, we mainly focus on investigating the ``F'' chapter of the ICD-10 codes, which is about ``mental, behavioral and neurodevelopmental disorders''.
-A pre-screening is done on all the full-digit ICD codes, where codes with larger than 0.01\% prevalence are kept.
-This results in 165 full-digit ICD codes, which can be aggregated to 51 three-digit ICD codes.
-To deal with the extreme unbalancing of the data, we use a case-control design.
-To generate a case-control dataset, all cases are included while the controls are randomly drawn with an 1:8 case-control ratio.
-Therefore, each resulting case-control dataset is with 1107 cases and 8856 controls.
-Table~\ref{tab:suicidedata} is a summary table for one such randomly drawn case-control dataset.
-Note that the cases and the controls exhibit different age distributions, and the prevalence of the ICD codes are much higher in the cases than in the controls, as expected.
-The detailed prevalence information for each of the three-digit ICD codes in the F chapter is shown in Figure~\ref{fig:prevalence} of the Appendix.
+The final case-control data set consists of 13,398 records, in which 1218 are cases and 12180 are matched controls.
+There are 356 full-digit ICD-10 codes under the ``F'' chapter, which can be collapsed into 70 three-digit codes.
+If we pre-screen the full-digit ICD codes to discard those with less than 0.04\% prevalence, there will be 173 full-digit ICD codes left, which can be aggregated to 48 three-digit ICD codes.
+Table~\ref{tab:tab3} provides some summary statistics of the nested case-control data.
+The prevalence of the F-chapter ICD codes is much higher in the cases than in the controls, as expected.
+The detailed prevalence information for each of the three-digit ICD codes is shown in Section~\ref{sec::app-suicide-data} of the Supplement.

-With the highly sparse and binary ICD features, we compare the proposed logic selection and aggregation framework with several commonly-used modeling strategies.
-The 165 full-digit F codes can be divided into 10 subgroups based on their first 2 digits, which form 10 sub-tree structures.
-We apply TSLA to generate aggregated features within each sub-tree structure and fit an elastic-net penalized logistic regression with all the resulting aggregated features.
-Three competing methods are considered: LR, Enet, and Enet2, which all use the aggregated three-digit ICD codes (and their interactions).